 “The coating industry specifically is not as regulated as some other sections of the chemical industry, however, technology is going to be a challenge because it increases every day and so does the expectation of our customers.
 Technology increases the pressure on the performance of any company.
 On the other hand, it brings so many opportunities to improve not only the product itself but also the service around it and create a better value proposition through advanced customer-centric digital services.”

-Wojciech Poludniewski’s topic at the 6th Annual Chemicals Sales & Marketing Toolbox has a strong focus on CRM and how it can be combined with digital technologies for the B2B sector.
-Check out him and our other speakers for this year’s event here.
+Wojciech Poludniewski was a speaker at the 6th Annual Chemicals Sales & Marketing Toolbox and his topic had a strong focus on CRM and how it can be combined with digital technologies for the B2B sector.
+To find out more about this year’s event and our speakers click here.